archesproject/arches-docs/docs/developing/extension-applications/arches-querysets.rst

 Installing Arches Querysets
 ---------------------------

-The **Arches Querysets** extension application needs to be installed in the Python virtual environment of your Arches instance.
-Once installed, you will need to edit your Arches instance's ``settings.py`` and other files.
+As of Arches 8.2.0, **Arches Querysets** ships with Arches itself as ``arches.extensions.querysets``.
+There is nothing to install: enable it by adding it to ``INSTALLED_APPS``, along with the supporting settings described in :ref:`Applications Bundled with Arches`.

-The complete installation instructions can be found here: `Arches Querysets (Pypi) <https://pypi.org/project/arches-querysets>`_.
+On Arches 8.0 and 8.1, the application is installed separately into the Python virtual environment of your Arches instance, and you will then need to edit your Arches instance's ``settings.py`` and other files.
+Those installation instructions can be found here: `Arches Querysets (Pypi) <https://pypi.org/project/arches-querysets>`_.
 The source code repository and issue tracking is available here: `Arches Querysets <https://github.com/archesproject/arches-querysets>`_